alanxzhou/alanxzhou.github.io/_pages/about.md

 ## Employment History

+I currently work as a data scientist at Dexai in Somerville, MA.
+I am member of the learning team and am currently working on deploying machine learning algorithms for robots.

-I currently work as member of technical staff at Draper in Cambridge, MA where I've been since 2016.
-There, I work on building software tools in Python for data analysis.
-Sometimes this involves writing packages for machine learning, and other times it involves building applications for data visualization.
+From August 2016 to July 2020 I worked as a member of technical staff at Draper Laboratory in Cambridge, MA.
+There, I worked on building software tools in Python for data analysis.
+Sometimes this involved writing packages for machine learning, and other times it involves building applications for data visualization.

 ## Education History